A Deep Learning Approach to Anomaly Sequence Detection for High-Resolution Monitoring of Power Systems: Sensor-Level Anomaly Sequence Detection

-Fig.~\ref{fig:iCNN} shows a schematic of the proposed technique.
-At time $t$, a measurement vector $Z_{t}=(z_{t},z_{t-1}, \cdots,z_{t-(M-1)})$ is passed through the ICA-GAN, which is a deep neural network trained to produce a block of uniformly-distributed independent components $V_{t}=(v_{t,1},v_{t,2},\cdots, v_{t,N})$.
-The training of ICA-GAN is discussed in Sec~\ref{Training}, and it requires some historical measurements under the anomaly-free model.
+We now focus on the anomaly detection problem at a particular sensor.
+For brevity, we drop the sensor index $i$ in the subscripts of relevant variables.

-A stratification (binning) layer, discussed in Sec.~\ref{Binning}, maps independent component vector $v$ to a $K$-dimensional occupancy vector $x_t=(x_{t,1}, \cdots, x_{t,K})$ for detection.
-The output layer is linear classifier that produces a binary classification label $y_{t} \in \{0, 1\}$, ``1'' for anomaly and ``0'' for anomaly-free.
+Fig.~\ref{fig:iCNN} shows a schematic of the proposed technique, which includes an independent component analysis (ICA) preprocessing $\Gc_\theta$ and a uniformity test.
+At time $t$, a vector consisting of $M$ measurements $Z_{t}=(z_{t},z_{t-1}, \cdots,z_{t-(M-1)})$ is passed through a neural network trained to extract a block of uniformly distributed independent components $V_{t}=(v_{t,1},\cdots, v_{t,N})$ under the anomaly-free model (\ref{eq:H0H1}).
+The training of ICA-GAN is discussed in Sec~\ref{ICAGAN}, where either an offline or online training using past anomaly-free measurements can be used.

-The uniformity test is implemented as a coincidence test that passes a linear combination of occupancy statistics through a threshold designed to control the false positive rate of the test.
-The threshold depends on the size of the test, the quantization level $K$, and the number of samples for the coincidence test $N$.
+The uniformity test takes the output of the ICA preprocessor $\Gc_\theta$ and produces a $K$-dimensional coincidence feature $X_t=(x_{t,0},\cdots,x_{t,K-1})$ followed by a linear classifier whose output $Y_t$ lables the input sequence $Z_t$ as anomaly ($Y_t=1$) or anomaly-free ($Y_t=0$).